 Colorado’s national conservation areas offer some of the most spectacular views in the state.
-Their secluded nature makes an excellent destination for people looking to experience all of the natural wonder that the Rockies have to offer.
+Their secluded nature makes it an excellent destination for people looking to experience all of the natural wonders that the Rockies have to offer.

 Three national conservation areas (NCA) are located on Colorado’s western slope.
-They preserve in a variety of habitats for the enjoyment of present and future generations.
-Common recreation within their limits include hiking, mountain biking and rock climbing.
+They preserve a variety of habitats for the enjoyment of present and future generations.
+Common recreation within their limits include hiking, mountain biking, and rock climbing.
 View all federal lands.

 Guide to National Conservation Areas in Colorado

-Colorado is host to three national conservation areas including Dominguez-Escalante, Gunnison Gorge and McInnis Canyons.
+Colorado is host to the Dominguez-Escalante, Gunnison Gorge, and McInnis Canyons.
 These areas have been set aside because they are scientifically or historically significant or because they are important wilderness areas that must be protected.
 All three of these national conservation areas are unique and are excellent places to visit.

 Located in Delta, Colorado the Dominguez-Escalante National Conservation Area is a geologist’s dream!
 The deep sandstone canyons offer incredible scenery that is dotted with important geological and paleontological sites.
 Visitors follow the Gunnison River they will not only be treated to 600 million years of paleontological wonders they will also be able to explore lands that were important to the Ute Tribes who lived in this area many years ago.